gigascience/gigadb-website/gigadb/app/tools/files-url-updater/README.md

 Configure Codeception:

 ```
-$ cp tests/acceptance.suite.yml.example tests/acceptance.suite.yml
 $ docker-compose run --rm updater ./vendor/bin/codecept build
 ```
-This is only needed once or after the Codeception configuration has been updated.
+This is only needed once or whenever the Codeception configuration has been updated.

 Then run all tests suite